nghin/vacsf.org.mm/src/_posts/articles/2016-11-13-Immitation-of-Christ.md

 CHAPTER I<br />
 Of the imitation of Christ, and of contempt of the world and all its vanities<br />
-1. He that follows me shall not walk in darkness(1), says the Lord.
+1. He that follows me shall not walk in darkness, says the Lord.
 There are the words of Christ; and they teach us how far we must imitate His life and character, if we seek true illumination, and deliverance from all blindness of heart.
 Let it be our most earnest study, therefore, to dwell upon the life of Jesus Christ.

 Above is an excerpt from The Imitation of Christ by Thomas A. Kempis, the first paragraph of chapter 1.